xbst/KUSBA/README.md

 ## Purchasing a KUSBA

 You can use the included gerber files to order your own from a PCB manufacturer like [PCBWay](https://www.pcbway.com/setinvite.aspx?inviteid=374841) or [JLCPCB](https://jlcpcb.com/).
-I am also considering selling some assembled PCBs, let me know on the [Isik's Tech Discord server](https://l.isiks.tech/discord) if you are interested.

 <br>